 At Dynamic Transit, we have always allowed our drivers to receive the benefit of per diem every day by filing it through our own business rather than on their own.
 Our compensation package has enabled our drivers to make up for any lost deductions by factoring them into cents per mile (CPM).

 Taxes are a complicated topic for most people.
 The following are some general tax tips to keep in mind when filing or preparing to do so:

-- Your tax situation is unique.
-Even though there are a few tax rules that apply to truck drivers more so than other working professionals, any advice from someone other than a licensed tax professional should not be taken as definitive.
+There are a few tax rules that apply to truck drivers more so than other working professionals.
+Remember that any advice from someone other than a licensed tax professional should not be taken as definitive.

-Truck drivers may be able to maximize their tax refund by taking advantage of one or more of the following tax credits:
+Truck drivers may be able to maximize their tax refund.
+This may be accomplished by taking advantage of one or more of the following tax credits:

-Child tax credit – You’re eligible for this $2,000 per child credit if your child is younger than 17 at the end of the 2018 tax year (December 31), you claim the child as a dependent and the child lives with you at least six months of the year.
+Child tax credit – You’re eligible for this $2,000 per child credit if your child is younger than 17 at the end of the 2018 tax year (December 31).
+However, you must claim the child as a dependent, and he or she must live with you at least six months of the year.

-Credit for Child and Dependent Care – This credit is, according to the IRS, available to people who, in order to work or to look for work, have to pay for child care services for dependents under age 13.
-It also is available if you paid for the care of a spouse or a dependent of any age who is physically or mentally incapable of self-care.
+Credit for Child and Dependent Care – This credit is, according to the IRS, available to people who, in order to work or to look for work, have to pay for childcare services for dependents under age 13.
+You can also take it if you paid for the care of a spouse or a dependent of any age who is physically or mentally incapable of self-care.